etingof/talks/devconf-outreachy/source/index.rst

   One reason for being a mentor is to contribute back to the community which shaped us - the grown up programmers.

-  We are the products of this culture, we need to sustain it to stay happy.
+  We are the products of this culture, and need to sustain it to stay happy.

   Meeting new and diverse people help us to improve personally.

-  Teaching can be quite rewarding - we learn new things, we explain them.
+  Teaching can be quite rewarding - we learn new things when we explain them.

   Finally, Outreachy brings motivated and productive contributors to our projects.

-Aija's Internship @OpenStack
+Aija's internship @OpenStack
 ----------------------------

-* How it all begun
+* How it all began

-  - finding a project
+  - Finding a project

      - something new, but in familiar programming language
-     - mentors in a similar time zone
+     - mentors in the same or nearby time zone

 * The initial application: